danderson00/auth/properties.md

 - A URN representing a provider specific claim
 - A custom claim added by the identity provider

 The following is by no means a comprehensive list of claim types.
 They are representative of a typical set of claims returned from identity providers.
+Keep in mind that the list of claims returned can vary depending on the authentication scopes that were requested from the identity provider.

 More information on specific identity provider claims can be found at the following locations: